 We need help not getting into these mental traps to begin with, by not being given the same repeated message over and over again about what is and isn’t attractive.
 Websites like Beauty Redefined are doing amazing work in this area, challenging full stop the notion that women should be judged first and foremost on how they look – which is, sadly, still the case a large proportion of the time.
 It needs to change as soon as can be, as so many girls and young women these days are going on diets, or considering surgery, and generally building up a bank of negative self-esteem to make them feel shit about themselves well into their twenties, and beyond.
 There is a great quote from Tina Fey on body image, showing how utterly impossible it is for anyone to ever achieve “perfection”: “Now every girl is expected to have Caucasian blue eyes, full Spanish lips, a classic button nose, hairless Asian skin with a California tan, a Jamaican dance hall ass, long Swedish legs, small Japanese feet, the abs of a lesbian gym owner, the hips of a nine-year-old boy, the arms of Michelle Obama, and doll tits.”
 As Jennifer Aniston said all those years ago: it’s impossible to please everyone.
 We need to stop trying, and stop being told to try.

 I’ve focussed on female body image in this post, because that’s what I know best, but it should be noted that men can really struggle with this too.
 The media push the idea that men need to be incredibly muscular to be attractive to women, which is patently untrue.
 Although it is easier for men in some ways in that there are plenty of examples in the news and popular culture of less attractive males being with beautiful women, it is still a big issue that prompts many men to develop eating disorders or take ridiculous numbers of protein shakes.
 It’s odd that although I was well aware of this when I was growing up, and whenever a male friend mentioned it to me I assured him that women wanting men to look like an Action Man was a myth, I never turned it around to think that the standards women were aspiring to were possibly false too.
-It goes to show how these internalised messages are, that we apply these standards to ourselves when we don’t push them on to other people.
+It goes to show how internalised these messages are, that we apply these standards to ourselves when we don’t push them on to other people.